Cees van der Eijk

-Cees van der Eijk is a Dutch political scientist, a Corresponding Member of the Royal Netherlands Academy of Arts and Sciences (KNAW), and a Honorary Fellow of the Amsterdam School of Communication Research, University of Amsterdam.
+Cees van der Eijk is a Dutch political scientist.
+He is a Corresponding Member of the Royal Netherlands Academy of Arts and Sciences (KNAW) since 2006.
+He is an Honorary Fellow of the Amsterdam School of Communication Research, University of Amsterdam.
 He is Professor of Social Science Research Methods at the University of Nottingham.
 He was Professor of Political Science at the University of Amsterdam until 2004.
 Van der Eijk sits on the Research Advisory Board of the Committee on Standards in Public Life.